 This research is a quantitative study with a survey approach.
-Survey research was conducted to obtain the problems faced by inclusive teachers in designing and using instructional strategies in inclusive classrooms.
+Survey research was conducted to obtain the problems faced by inclusive teachers in designing and using instructional attaction at a target in inclusive classrooms.
 This study involved 102 inclusive teachers spread across various inclusive schools in several major cities in the Indonesian region.
 Table 1 shows the demographics of the participants involved in the study.